Kalyan95/MNIST_Workbooks/README.md

 - Fashion MNIST Data
 - Digits MNIST Data

-- It helps a begginer to obskerve and understand how a sequential model is built without doing any actual coding.
+It helps a begginer to observe and understand how a sequential model is built without doing any actual coding.
-- Can be used as an example to teach or demonstrate a Machine Learning model's performance.
+Can be used as an example to teach or demonstrate a Machine Learning model's performance.

 Suggested ways to use the notebooks.